DanaOd/archive-cv/cv.md

 ## Work experience

-Experience in:
+**Experience in:**

-- planning and defining the scope of projects and scheduling;
+- planning and defining the _scope of projects_ and scheduling;
-- defining the priorities, working on Scrum and Kanban;
+- defining the priorities, working on _Scrum_ and _Kanban_;
 - leading team of designers and developers on full project lifecycle - from research, till release and support;
 - elaboration and clarification of specifications and project changes;
-- documentation (user stories/acceptance criteria, feature-list, technical specification, Userflow, roadmaps, resource planning, etc);
+- _documentation_ (user stories/acceptance criteria, feature-list, technical specification, Userflow, roadmaps, resource planning, etc);
 - leading different types of projects: Branding creation, Web and Mobile design, Illustrations, 3d-modelling and motion design, Web development (Front-end, WordPress/CMS connection, cooperation with Back-end);
-- communication with the client and stakeholders: kick-off and demo meetings, weekly planning, follow-ups; progress, plans, features and risks discussion; set customer expectations;
+- _communication_ with the client and stakeholders: kick-off and demo meetings, weekly planning, follow-ups; progress, plans, features and risks discussion; set customer expectations;
 - basic testing and design-review, preparing bugs reports;
-- controlling the quality of the process, deliverables and estimates;
+- _controlling_ the quality of the process, deliverables and estimates;
 - simultaneous management of several projects, communication through different timezones and countries (USA, Europe, China, Australia);

 ## Education

-Masters degree at Odessa National Marine university
+- Masters degree at Odessa National Marine university.
+2008-2014
+- Projector school.
+Web design.
+Basics.
+2019
+- Development:
+- Go IT.
+HTML + CSS.
+2020
+- Go IT.
+JS Basics.
+2021
+- Brain academy.
+Java basics.
+2016

 ## English level - B2-C1